Vaping became popular a few years ago as companies such as Juul Labs started to target teens and young adults with flavored vaping products.

 So, make the commitment today to quit, or help a loved one who vapes start the processes of dropping this habit.
 With support and self-care, quitting is possible, and quitting is taking a huge step in protecting your health now and for the future.

-If you need further support, talk to a doctor online at PlushCare.
-Click here to book an appointment.
+If you need further support, book an appointment online to talk to a PlushCare doctor online

 Read More About How to Quit Vaping

 The Washington Post.
 What We Know About the Mystery Vaping-linked Illness & Deaths.
 Accessed September 12, 2019 at https://www.washingtonpost.com/health/2019/09/07/what-we-know-about-mysterious-vaping-linked-illnesses-deaths/?noredirect=on

 Smokefree.gov.
 Vaping Addiction and Nicotine Withdrawal.
 Accesses September 12, 2019 at https://teen.smokefree.gov/quit-vaping/vaping-addiction-nicotine-withdrawal